Eirenaside159/markdown-plus-plus/README.md

 Yes!
 All your files stay on your computer.
 The app runs entirely in your browser and never sends your content to any server.
 Only Git operations (if you use them) communicate with your Git remote.

 ### Do I need to install anything?
 No!
-Just open the web app in a supported browser and select your folder.
+Just open the web app in a supported browser.
+You can try the demo mode immediately, or select a folder to work with your own files.
 For local development, you'll need Node.js and npm.

 ### Can I use this offline?
 Yes!
 After the initial load, the app works completely offline.
 You can edit and save files without an internet connection.
+Demo mode works offline too.
 You'll only need internet to push changes to Git.

 ### Does it work with my static site generator?
 Yes!
 Markdown++ works with any tool that uses Markdown files with YAML frontmatter: Hugo, Jekyll, Next.js, Astro, Gatsby, Eleventy, VuePress, Docusaurus, and more.